CakeCrusher/mimicbot/README.md

 # mimicbot 🤖

-### Disclaimer
-Linux support is not implemented yet.

 ## About
 Mimicbot is a pipeline that is currently intended for use exclusively in the Discord platform.
 Mimicbot enables the effortless yet modular creation of an AI chat bot modeled to imitate a user in the discord channel.
 For example if Shakespeare is in your channel and the mimicbot is based on him, mimicbot will adjust its responses to how Shakespeare would speak.
 It consists of a pipeline that creates the bot from scratch, along with multiple other commands to create the bot in a modular format